2026 · INSURANCE OPS

 What carried forward

-Every third-party wrapper now returns an explicit status the caller must branch on; recurring defects get an automated gate, not a third paragraph of documentation; and access to every sensitive operation is explicitly denied by default and tested for every role.
+Every third-party wrapper now returns an explicit status the caller has to branch on, never a bare boolean.
+Recurring defects earn an automated gate, not a third paragraph of documentation.
+And every sensitive database function is denied by default and tested against all three Postgres roles, not just the one that bit me.

 Posts from this project